Plumsail/actions/source/getting-started/sign-up.rst

    :alt: API keys

 .. note::
-  To use this type of the API key, you need to create `App passwords`_ .
+  To use this type of the API key, you need to use `App passwords`_ .
 Otherwise, it is necessary to disable `multi-factor authentication`_ (MFA) for a user under whose account the key is generated.
 Actions using the key will have the same level of permissions as the user.

 Copy and use API key
 --------------------